This guide provides instructions on changing the outer tie rod on a BMW 3-Series (2004-2013).

 Follow the step-by-step instructions below to learn how to replace tie rods on BMW 3-Series manufactured from 2004-2013.
 This guide applies to BMW E90, E91, E92, and E93.

 - Steering wheel shaking when hitting bumps

 - The car pulls to one side due to an alignment issue

 What you will need

 - Park your BMW 3-Series on a flat surface.
-Place the shifter in park and engage the parking brakes.
+Place the shifter in the park and engage the parking brakes.

-Changing the tie rod on your BMW 3-Series is easy and requires very basic tools.
+Changing the tie rod on your BMW 3-Series is easy and requires basic tools.
 The typical cost to change the BMW 3-Series tie rod is between $360 and $580 at an auto repair shop or BMW dealer.

 You can save money by replacing the tie rod yourself.
 Front-wheel alignment is required after changing the BMW 3-Series tie rod.
 To replace the tie rod on your BMW, plan on about one to two hours.
 New tie rods for BMW 3-Series cost between $50 to $80 when purchased online.

 We hope you find the BMW 3-Series Replace Outer Tie Rod DIY guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.